sonali25bai11316-stack/tic-tac-toe-ai-using-minmax-algorithm/README.md

-Tic-Tac-Toe AI using Minimax Algorithm
+Tic-Tac-Toe AI using Minmax Algorithm

 Project Overview
 This project is a simple implementation of the classic Tic-Tac-Toe game integrated with an Artificial Intelligence agent.
 The AI uses the Minimax algorithm, a fundamental concept in AI and Game Theory, to make optimal decisions.